moskalyk/faun-lore/README.md

 Thinking of Ohm reduction limits via CID particles when measuring eletromotive forces of carbon lifeforms, with stored energy via optimal flow state for modal state transition

 trees becoming coil like spirit totems for informational decentralized compression resistance using curatorial mechanisms of like-frequencies

-If you’re reading this: drop everything you’re doing now, I need your help